Neotrombicula Autumnalis Infestation (Harvest Mite Infestation) in Dogs

 - Neotrombicula Autumnalis Infestation (Harvest Mite Infestation)

-In severe cases, hair loss, crusts, and secondary skin infections can occur if the dog constantly scratches the affected areas.
+In severe cases, Hair loss, Crusts, and secondary skin infections can occur if the dog constantly scratches the affected areas.
 These secondary infections can lead to a worsening of the skin condition and require further veterinary treatment.

 Diagnosis

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of harvest mite infestation is usually made by a thorough clinical examination of the dog.
-The veterinarian looks for typical signs such as itching, skin irritation, and the characteristic orange dots on the skin surface.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of a harvest mite infestation is usually done through a thorough clinical examination of the dog.
+The vet looks for typical signs such as Itching, skin irritation, and the characteristic orange dots on the skin surface.

 Therapy